Every state has different travel restrictions in place in an effort to limit the spread of COVID-19.

 If you get tested after entering Rhode Island, the state asks that you quarantine until you receive your results.

-Starting on Sunday, anyone from those states who checks in at a hotel or rental property will need to sign a certificate of compliance stating they have had a negative test result or intend to quarantine.
+Anyone from those states who checks in at a hotel or rental property will need to sign a certificate of compliance stating they have had a negative test result or intend to quarantine.

 The following people are also exempt from the restrictions, according to Raimondo’s office: